 In 1991, Freeport-McMoRan became the Classic’s third corporate sponsor and golf was contested at English Turn Golf and Country Club.
 Thanks to Freeport-McMoRan’s commitment to sponsoring a first-class event and philanthropic efforts associated with the tournament within the New Orleans community, the Classic continued to enjoy growth and success.

-2005 ushered in New Orleans’ newest title sponsor, Zurich Insurance Group, Ltd., an insurance-based financial service provider with a global network that focuses its activities in its key markets in North America and Europe.
+2005 ushered in New Orleans’ newest title sponsor, Zurich Insurance.
 In addition to the new title sponsor, the Classic had a brand new course in the Pete Dye sensation, the TPC Louisiana.

-Despite the devastation from the recent hurricanes, the Foundation was able to successfully host, from New Orleans, the first nationally-televised professional sporting event on a major network (CBS Sports).
-The 2006 tournament enabled the Foundation to showcase all the things quintessentially New Orleans and helped to distribute more than $2 million to the children’s services organizations we help to support.
-2006 culminated with the Foundation being awarded with a $1 million grant from the Bush Clinton Katrina Fund.
+The same year, Hurricane Katrina devastated New Orleans.
+Even so, in 2006, the Fore!Kids Foundation was able to successfully host the first major, nationally televised professional sporting event to return to New Orleans: The Zurich Classic.
+The 2006 tournament enabled the Fore!Kids Foundation to showcase all the things quintessentially New Orleans and generated more than $2 million for children’s services organizations the foundation helps to support.
+2006 culminated with the foundation being awarded a $1 million grant from the Bush-Clinton Katrina Fund.

-In 2008, Zurich Insurance Group showed their support of New Orleans and the tournament when they renewed their contract as title sponsor for an additional two years, bringing them through 2010.
+In 2008, Zurich Insurance extended their title sponsorship for an additional two years.
 Also in 2008, the Classic’s host organization, the Fore!Kids Foundation, celebrated its 50th anniversary of helping the community.